pypa/pip-audit/README.md

 TL;DR: **If you wouldn't `pip install` it, you should not `pip audit` it.**

 `pip-audit` is a tool for auditing Python environments for packages with *known vulnerabilities*.
-A "known vulnerability" is a flaw in a package that, if uncorrected, *might* allow a malicious actor to perform unintended actions.
+A "known vulnerability" is a publicly reported flaw in a package that, if uncorrected, *might* allow a malicious actor to perform unintended actions.

 `pip-audit` **can** protect you against known vulnerabilities by telling you when you have them, and how you should upgrade them.
 For example,